My partner has endometriosis – What does that mean for me?

 Photo of couple

 Having a partner who suffers from severe abdominal pain on several days every month will affect your life together too.
 It is not easy to deal with.
 If this pain is caused by endometriosis, effective relief is often available.
-But it's important to be aware of the options, limitations and disadvantages of treatments.
+But it's important to be aware of the possible benefits, limitations and disadvantages of the treatment options.

-Men sometimes find it hard to understand how their partner’s period pain can be so bad that they regularly have to cancel plans.
-Perhaps you have also found yourself wondering why your partner can't simply cope with her period pain “like other women do.”
+Men in particular may find it hard to understand how their partner’s period pain can be so bad that they regularly have to cancel plans.
+Perhaps you, too, have found yourself wondering why your partner can't simply cope with her period pain “like other women do.”
 The answer is easy: If your partner has endometriosis, her period pain is much worse than that of other women – so she is by no means just whining.

-Endometriosis is a medical condition where the kind of tissue that usually lines the womb is also found in other parts of the body.
-These areas of endometriosis tissue are called endometrial implants.
+Endometriosis is a medical condition where the kind of tissue that usually lines the womb is also found in other parts of the abdomen.
+Known as endometrial implants, these areas of endometriosis tissue can vary in size.
 Like the lining of the womb, they build up and are shed every month.
-But, unlike period (menstrual) blood, the tissue that is shed in the abdomen can't leave the body, so inflammations and scars often develop.
+But, unlike period (menstrual) blood, the tissue that is shed in the abdomen can't leave the body.
+That often leads to inflammation and scarring.

 About 1 out of 10 women have endometriosis.
-Whether or not it causes symptoms, and what kind of symptoms women have, depends on things like where the endometrial implants are and how bad the inflammations are.
+Whether or not it causes symptoms, and what kind of symptoms women have, depends on things like where the endometrial implants are and how inflamed they are.
 Some women hardly have any symptoms, whereas others are regularly knocked out of action by painful cramps.
-Endometrial implants may grow on a woman’s ovaries and in her fallopian tubes, which can lead to problems.
-Sometimes women first find out that they have endometriosis when they go to the doctor because they haven't been able to get pregnant despite trying for a long time.
+Endometrial implants can affect women’s , too.
+Sometimes they only find out that they have endometriosis because they’re having trouble getting pregnant.

 Diagnosed with endometriosis – Now what?

-There are two reasons why it's important for endometriosis to be diagnosed.
+There are two main reasons why it's important for endometriosis to be diagnosed.
 On the one hand, the may come as a relief to both of you.
 Many women who have endometriosis believe that their “period pains” are normal, and just try to cope with them somehow.
-Some get the feeling that other people think they are exaggerating, and start wondering whether they are simply too sensitive or wimpy.
-The helps avoid these misunderstandings and feelings of self-reproach.
+Some get the feeling that other people think they’re exaggerating, and start wondering whether they’re simply not tough enough.
+The helps to dispel these misconceptions and feelings of self-reproach.

 Knowing that you have endometriosis also means you can start treating the symptoms.
 The treatment options include various medications, and sometimes surgery too.
 The most suitable option for a woman will greatly depend on whether she would like to become pregnant.
-So it can be important for you to make decisions together.
-Having a good doctor and good medical advice is important too.
+So it's important to carefully consider the different treatment options together and decide which would be best.

 You may need to be patient while waiting for the treatment to work.
-Many women manage to get their symptoms under control over time.
-By the way: Endometriosis-related problems nearly always go away on their own after menopause.
+Many women manage to get their symptoms well under control over time.
+What’s more, these symptoms may go away on their own – or at least improve – after you’ve had your very last period (menopause).

 How does endometriosis affect your partner?

 A further possible symptom of endometriosis is pain during or after sex.
-It's not hard to understand why the prospect of pain might reduce a woman’s desire to have sex.
+It is quite easy to understand why the prospect of pain might reduce a woman’s desire to have sex.
 Many women who experience pain during or after sex try to avoid it.
 Some women simply “get on with it” despite the pain because they would like to get pregnant, or are afraid that their partner might feel rejected or even leave them if they don't have sex.

 As her partner, it's easy to feel a little rejected or dissatisfied, particularly if you don't understand why she doesn't want to have sex.
 Knowing that sex is painful for their partner makes many men feel guilty or uncomfortable.
 For all of these reasons, sexuality can easily become an issue within relationships.

 Not being able to get pregnant often adds to the burden.
-Discovering that a woman’s fertility problems are being caused by endometriosis can lead to mixed feelings.
-On the one hand, you know what is causing it, which means there are treatment options.
+Discovering that a woman’s fertility problems are being caused by endometriosis can lead to mixed feelings: On the one hand, you know what’s causing it, which means there are treatment options.
 But there is no guarantee that a woman will be able to get pregnant if she has treatment for endometriosis.
-Many of the effective treatments, such as hormone therapy, actually prevent pregnancy themselves.
+Many of the effective treatments, such as hormone therapy, actually prevent pregnancy themselves because they have a contraceptive effect.

 Endometriosis is a disease that both partners have to deal with together, with mutual understanding for each other’s situations.
-Treatment may help relieve the symptoms of endometriosis.
-But the treatment can also be distressing in itself.
+Treatment may help to relieve the symptoms, but it can also be a burden in itself.

-But there's no need for you, as a partner, to completely ignore your own desires and needs.
+As a partner, there’s no need for you to completely ignore your own wishes and needs.
 It can take some time to process and understand the consequences of the .
-Feelings of anger (“Why us/me?”), despair, non-acceptance and helplessness are normal.
+Feelings like anger (“Why us/me?”), despair, non-acceptance and helplessness are normal.
 Over time, most partners manage to face the new situation and find ways to live with the problems associated with endometriosis.
-Although you may not be directly affected by the symptoms, you will probably have to share the burden of the effects they have in your life together.
+Although you’re not directly affected by the symptoms, you will probably have to share the burden of the effects they have in your life together.

-Cox H, Henderson L, Andersen N, Cagliarini G, Ski C. Focus group study of endometriosis: struggle, loss and the medical merry-go-round.
+Cox H, Henderson L, Andersen N et al. Focus group study of endometriosis: struggle, loss and the medical merry-go-round.
 Int J Nurs Pract 2003; 9(1): 2-9.

 Denny E, Khan KS.
 Systematic reviews of qualitative evidence: what are the experiences of women with endometriosis?
 J Obstet Gynaecol 2006; 26(6): 501-506.